-The maximum duration of such bereavement leave shall be five (5) days continuous work days for those employees who work an eight (8) hour shift and four (4) continuous work days for those employees who work a twelve (12) hour shift for the death of the employee's spouse, child, step-child, brother, sister, parent or parent-in-law; twenty-four (24) continuous hours for the death of the employee's grandparent and grandchild; and one (1) day for the death of the spouse's grandparent, brother and sister.
+The maximum duration of such bereavement leave shall be five (5) continuous work days for the death of the employee's spouse, child, step-child, brother, sister, parent or parent-in-law; three (3) continuous work days for the death of the employee's grandparent and grandchild; and one (1) day for the death of the spouse's grandparent, brother and sister.

-Should a death in his/her immediate family occur while an employee is on a scheduled vacation leave, the employee shall be eligible to receive these benefits in lieu of his/her vacation benefits, provided he/she notifies the Employer prior to the date of the funeral.
+Should a death in his immediate family occur while an employee is on a scheduled vacation leave, the employee shall be eligible to receive these benefits in lieu of his vacation benefits, provided he notifies the Employer prior to the date of the funeral.

 Section 7.
 Other Leaves.
 In addition to those leaves of absence provided above, an employee may request an unpaid leave of absence for a maximum period of thirty (30) days.
 Such leave may be extended for successive periods of up to thirty (30) days, not to exceed a maximum of ninety (90) consecutive days.
-Requests for leave shall be submitted to the responsible shift Commander (or his designee), with a copy to the Human Resources Director.
-All leave requests, including extensions, require advance written approval of the responsible shift Commander (or his designee).
+Requests for leave shall be submitted to the responsible shift Commander (or his designee), with a copy to the Human Resources

+Director.
+All leave requests, including extensions, require advance written recommendation of the responsible shift Commander (or his designee).